Image tracing: Options

 There are many different image styles and possibilities, and no single vectorization method works well on all images.
 Consequently, vectorization programs have many options that influence the result.

 One issue is what the predominant shapes are.
 If the image is of a fill-in form, then it will probably have just vertical and horizontal lines of a constant width.
 The program's vectorization should take that into account.
 On the other hand, a CAD drawing may have lines at any angle, there may be curved lines, and there may be several line weights (thick for objects and thin for dimension lines).
 Instead of (or in addition to) curves, the image may contain outlines filled with the same color.
 Adobe Streamline allows users to select a combination of line recognition (horizontal and vertical lines), centerline recognition, or outline recognition.
-Streamline also allows outline shapes that are small to be thrown out; the notion is such small shapes are noise.
+Streamline also allows small outline shapes to be thrown out; the notion is such small shapes are noise.
 The user may set the noise level between 0 and 1000; an outline that has fewer pixels than that setting is discarded.

 Another issue is the number of colors in the image.
 Even images that were created as black on white drawings may end up with many shades of gray.
 Some line-drawing routines employ anti-aliasing; a pixel completely covered by the line will be black, but a pixel that is only partially covered will be gray.
 If the original image is on paper and is scanned, there is a similar result: edge pixels will be gray.
 Sometimes images are compressed (e.g., JPEG images), and the compression will introduce gray levels.

 Many of the vectorization programs will group same-color pixels into lines, curves, or outlined shapes.
-If each possible color is grouped into its own object, there can be an enormous number of objects.
+If each possible color is grouped into its object, there can be an enormous number of objects.
 Instead, the user is asked to select a finite number of colors (usually less than 256), the image is reduced to using that many colors (this step is color quantization), and then the vectorization is done on the reduced image.
 For continuous tone images such as photographs, the result of color quantization is posterization.
 Gradient fills will also be posterized.